adotcoop/adotcoop.github.io/_posts/2020-08-17-wvd-wicerror.md

 >
 > Please wait while the application is preparing for the first use

 What is the Windows Installer Coordinator?
-It is a component, enabled by default on multi-user Windows, that stops multiple MSI installs from running concurrently. [docs.microsoft.com][msdnarticle] has a good write up about this feature on RDS machines
+It is a component, enabled by default on multi-session Windows, that stops multiple MSI installs from running concurrently. [docs.microsoft.com][msdnarticle] has a good write up about this feature on RDS machines

 > A multiple package installation using the MsiEmbeddedChainer table fails if the Remote Desktop Services role is enabled.